-The Club runs dozens of trips each year, ranging from short strolls up local hills like Black Mountain, to day walks, overnight walks, multi-day trips and month-long epics.
-Walking distances may be long or short and involve a variety of terrain ranging from well maintained walking tracks to thick scrub where navigation skills are essential.
+Club members often run trips ranging from part-day, full-day and multi-day trips.
+Walking distances may be long or short and involve a variety of terrain ranging from well maintained walking tracks to thick scrub.

-Canberra is a bushwalker’s paradise with over thirty national parks and nature reserves within a few hours drive of the city.
-Some of the places we regularly walk in include Namadgi, Kosciusko, Budawangs, Morton, Deua and Blue Mountains National Parks.
-These include a wide range of environments from coastal forests to snow capped mountains.
-We also venture further a field to places like the Warrumbungles, Nadgee-Croajingalong, the Flinders Ranges, Tasmania and New Zealand.
+Canberra has over thirty national parks and nature reserves within a few hours drive.
+Regular walks in include Namadgi, Kosciusko, Budawangs, Morton, Deua and Blue Mountains National Parks.
+Members also venture further afield to places like the Warrumbungles, Nadgee-Croajingalong, the Flinders Ranges, Tasmania and New Zealand.
 In summer, bushwalks are often in places where swimming is an option, or in the high country where it’s not so hot.
 In winter, they may be above the snow line with the aid of snowshoes, or they can take advantage of the cooler weather to explore hot, dry regions that are more pleasant in summer.